Course Catalog

 1 Year, 1 Credit

-PREREQUISITE: Teacher recommendation from 8th Grade Social Studies Teacher
+PREREQUISITE: Teacher recommendation from 8th Grade Social Studies Teacher, Honors GPA

-This is the first year of an in depth study of trends in Global History and Geography.
+This is an in depth study of trends in Global History and Geography.
 Course work requires stronger reading, writing, and analytical skills than the Global Studies regents course.
-Essays and reading assignments are designed to develop a sophisticated understanding of historical events and trends.
+The curriculum is delivered through several methods including the study of primary sources, guided notes, and independent/group projects and presentations developed around a sophisticated understanding of historical events and trends.

 Global Studies 9 Regents